Graduate School Application

 Additional Documents for International Applicants

-- 2 proofs of degree
+- 2 documents providing receipt of each degree

 - TOEFL scores

 You must submit a one-time application fee via credit card online in order to complete your application — $75 for domestic applicants, $100 for international applicants.

 Departments will begin reviewing applications on January 4.
 Applications will be accepted for review until admissions to your specific doctoral program have been completed.

 The UGA Graduate School must concur with the departmental admissions committee before the decision becomes official.
 An "official acceptance letter" will be mailed by the UGA Graduate School.
 Prior to the receipt of the Graduate School's official notification, any notification of acceptance communicated by the Terry College, either verbally or written, is considered "pending Graduate School approval" and is unofficial.

 To be considered for admission, applicants should have:

 - A four-year baccalaureate degree in any discipline from a regionally accredited institution.

 - An undergraduate grade point average of 3.0 (4.0 scale) are eligible to be considered for the program.

 Admission is highly selective and identifies those individuals who are judged to meet the academic challenges of the program.
 The selection committee evaluates each file on its individual merits as it relates to the goals and purpose of our program.
 Selection combines evaluations of an applicant's scholastic ability, professional activities, and career performance.
 This is accomplished by a review of academic transcripts, essays, test scores, and recommendation letters.